-Morewood E-Tower lounge spaces are also used as temporary housing.
-Each lounge is set up as a five-occupant room, with a bed, desk and dresser available for each resident.
+Morewood E-Tower lounge spaces that are used for temporary housing are set up as many as five residents, if needed, with a bed, desk and dresser available for each resident.
 Closet space will be shared.

 How does Temporary Housing work?

-Usually within a few weeks into the fall semester, the temporary resident will be given a permanent assignment.
+Usually within the first few weeks of the fall semester, a permanent assignment is identified and the residents are notified of their assignment and asked to select a move date.
+We know from past years that a small number of first-year students either decide not to move-in to their housing space, or they choose to leave after the first few weeks, and their vacancies are then used to relocated temporary housing resdients.
 Housing Services will coordinate with the student to help move his or her belongings to the new space.
 While every effort is made to assign temporary housing residents to permanent spaces in first-year areas, that is not always possible.
-We anticipate that all temporary housing residents will be permanently assigned and moved no later than the end of the fall semester (and usually much earlier than that).
 Temporary residents are not permitted to decline their permanent assignment.
 However, temporary housing residents who are not happy with their permanent assignment will be given an opportunity to go on the room change wait-list for a more desirable space.

 Is there a discount?

 Temporary housing residents should be aware that many university housing spaces have higher room rates than the "standard double" rate.
 We are not able to guarantee a specific room rate for your permanent assignment, and residents and families should be prepared for the possibility of a higher room rate than the initial standard double charge.

 Can I stay in temporary housing if I like it?

 No. All residents assigned to temporary housing will be required to move to a permanent assignment once one becomes available.
 To make this transition easier, Housing Services assist temporary residents with moving their belongings to their new housing assignment.